Garvs15/PPS_2022/2221041/prog13.md

-## Write a program to use switch statement
+## Write a program to use switch statement.
 ```c
 #include<stdio.h>
 int main()